Premature Rupture of the Membranes (PROM) and Birth Injury

 What is Premature Rupture of Membranes (PROM)?

-Premature Rupture of Membranes (PROM) occurs when the amniotic sac that holds the baby and the amniotic fluid ruptures (“water breaks”) before labor begins.
+Premature Rupture of Membranes (PROM) occurs when the “water breaks.”
+The amniotic sac that holds the baby and the amniotic fluid may rupture before labor begins.

 In most cases, this rupture prompts the onset of labor, but it usually requires medical intervention and monitoring.
-The amniotic fluid and sac serve as a protective layer for the baby, and losing that layer places the baby at risk for numerous health issues:
+The amniotic fluid and sac serve as a protective layer for the baby.
+Losing that layer places the baby at risk for numerous health issues, such as:

 - periventricular leukomalacia (PVL)